zerodaycode/Zork/README.md

     should be used to set up the template

 - `-v` ⇒ Outputs more information to stdout.
 The classical `verbose` command line flag
+- `--clear-cache` ⇒ Clears the files in the cache, so, in the next iteration, cached items must be processed again.
+This is useful after a lot of program iterations, when the cache starts to slow down the build process.

 # 📑 C++23 `import std;` feature <a name="import_std"></a>